 Sometimes, there are errors so bad that you just have to remove the question and reset.
 We won’t go into specifics about the really ugly examples, but in these cases, you don’t have to throw your data out the window just because of one messed-up question.

-- If you have a Gold or Platinum plan, you can export your survey results so you’ve got a record of how people answered.
+- If you have a paid plan, you can export your survey results so you’ve got a record of how people answered.

 - Now you can delete the question, edit and re-add it.

 - You can now go into the Individual Responses tab of your surveys’ Analyze Results section and click Edit on any response whose original answer was deleted.
 From here, you can manually add in their original answer choice on their behalf.